paridhimaheshwari/game_ping_pong/README.md

 be declared in the respective object, then referred in the top level of the widget, which is then referred in the code.
 All these variables should be initialised in the code using ObjectProperty(None)

+Widgets communicate back with program through events and callbacks.
+We used on_press call back to handle save player names from dialog box.

 ## Class based development